christopherhuntley/ba505-docs/Tutorials/CourseCatalogDemo/Part1.md

 - Part 5: Generating Output for the Masses.
 - Part 6: Data Analysis with Pandas & Matplotlib.

 The remaining parts will be released as they become available over the next few weeks.
-You are not expected to code (much) but instead observe and learn.
+You are not expected to code (much) but instead observe, learn, and apply what you know to your term project.